Women’s Issues in Rehabilitation

 A special thanks goes to Drs.
 Kathleen Brown, Janet Niemeyer, Martha E. Banks and Rochelle Balter for the development of the bylaws for the Section on Women’s Issues in Rehabilitation Psychology.
 Formation of the section involved extensive discussion among approximately one dozen members of Division 22 from August 2004 through April 2005.
 More than 30 Division 22 members provided endorsements for the Section, which was approved unanimously by the Division 22 Executive Board on April 7, 2005.

-Chair/President-elect: Carrie R. Pilarski, PhD
+Section 2 Chair/President: Carrie R. Pilarski, PhD

 Membership Chair: Rhonda Franger, PsyD, ABPP